How Effective is Influenza Vaccine?

 Like all vaccines, the influenza vaccine only gives a temporary artificial immunity and, in the case of flu shots, that temporary artificial immunity is confined to the influenza virus strains contained in the vaccine.
 The only way to get more complete and longer lasting immunity to a strain of type A or B influenza is to recover from the illness.
 Natural immunity to a particular strain of influenza can be protective against severe illness symptoms if that strain or a closely related strain circulates in the future.

 Every year, public health officials at the World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) try to guess which three or four influenza strains are most likely to be circulating and causing illness in the U.S. the following year to determine which strains will be included in vaccine manufactured for the upcoming flu season.
-Despite elaborate influenza monitoring systems by the WHO and U.S.3 and scientists worldwide to select the strains to be targeted in the following year’s flu vaccine, studies by the U.S. Flu Vaccine Effectiveness Network have shown that, since 2005, the flu vaccine has never been more than 60 percent effective.
+Despite elaborate influenza monitoring systems by the WHO and U.S.3 and scientists worldwide to select the strains to be targeted in the following year’s flu vaccine, studies by the U.S. Flu Vaccine Effectiveness Network have shown that, since the 2004/2005 flu season, the vaccine has never been more than 60 percent effective.4

 In 2018, the Cochrane Collaboration published a review of medical literature on the effects of the influenza vaccination in the elderly and concluded that:

-“The available evidence relating to complications is of poor quality, insufficient, or old and provides no clear guidance for public health regarding the safety, efficacy, or effectiveness of influenza vaccines for people aged 65 years or older.”9
+“The available evidence relating to complications is of poor quality, insufficient, or old and provides no clear guidance for public health regarding the safety, efficacy, or effectiveness of influenza vaccines for people aged 65 years or older.”15

 “An earlier review of 274 influenza vaccine studies in all age groups (including most of the studies in this review) showed an inverse relationship between risk of bias and the direction of study conclusions.
 Conclusions favourable to the use of influenza vaccines were associated with a higher risk of bias.
 In these studies, the authors made claims and drew conclusions that were unsupported by the data they presented.
 In addition, industry-funded studies are more likely to have favourable conclusions, to be published in significantly higher-impact factor journals and to have higher citation rates than non-industry-funded studies.
 This difference is not explained by either their size or methodological quality (Jefferson 2009a).
 Any interpretation of the body of evidence in this review should be made with these findings in mind.”
-12
+16

 “The results of this review provide no evidence for the utilisation of vaccination against influenza in healthy adults as a routine public health measure.
 As healthy adults have a low risk of complications due to respiratory disease, the use of the vaccine may only be advised as an individual protective measure.”
-13
+17

 « Return to Vaccines & Diseases Table of Contents

-1 CDC Prevention and Control of Influenza with Vaccines – Recommendations of the Immunization Practices Advisory Committee (ACIP), 2010.
-MMWR Aug.
+1 CDC Prevention and Control of Influenza with Vaccines – Recommendations of the Immunization Practices Advisory Committee (ACIP), 2010 MMWR Aug.
 6, 2010.
 59(RR08);1-62

 2 Mayo Clinic Flu shot: Your best bet for avoiding influenza.
 Sept.
-19, 2017.
+12, 2019

-7 Simonsen L, Reichert TA, Viboud C, et al. Impact of Influenza Vaccination on Seasonal Mortality in the US Elderly Population.
-Arch Intern Med 2005;165(3):265-272.
+5 Simonsen L, Reichert TA, Viboud C, et al. Impact of Influenza Vaccination on Seasonal Mortality in the US Elderly Population Arch Intern Med 2005;165(3):265-272.

 7 Osterholm MT, Kelley NS et al. Efficacy and effectiveness of influenza vaccines: a systematic review and meta-analysis.
 Lancet Infect Dis 2012;12:36-44.

 10 CDC.
 ACIP votes down use of LAIV for 2016-2017 flu season.
 June 22, 2016